 If any of these instructions don't work for you, please email the TA list (cs173tas at cs).

-To begin, please visit code.pyret.org click "Start Coding" (it may take several seconds to load), and follow the instructions to connect your brown.edu Google drive.
+To begin, please visit code.pyret.org and click "Login", and follow the instructions to connect your brown.edu Google drive.
 Note: don't connect with your personal Gmail address for coursework.

 Once connected, open the following url:

 List Drill (tests)

 Use the "Save a Copy" button in the header to save a copy to your Google Drive without changing the title (it should save as "list-drill-tests.arr").

 In a separate tab, open the following url:

 And save a copy to your Google Drive (it should save as "list-drill-code.arr").